 - Swine exhibitors are reminded to contact processing plants to book their extra swine prior to the fair.
 The Grant County Fair is a terminal show, no swine are allowed to go back home.
 Bloomington Meats II, The Butcher Shop, Weber's Processing, along with Avon Locker Plant are the options for processing plants.
-Note: Auction animals going to Avon Locker Plant will not be a part of the carcass show. - All exhibitors in the junior division shall be members of 4-H, FFA, FCCLA, Scouting programs, breed groups, or any other recognized youth organization under adult leadership and with an approved educational program in the project area. - Members in good standing who have completed 4th grade by the time of fair are eligible to sell one animal at the Grant County Fair in the Livestock Auction, as long as they have not reached their 20th birthday by January 1, 2024 - ♦ All swine will be weighed in on Wednesday, August 14, from 9:00 am 12:00 pm (noon).
-Swine will be allowed to enter the grounds on Wednesday starting at 9:00 am for vet check. - The Grant County Fair Swine Show will start at 9:00 am on Thursday, August 15. - The minimum weight for a market animal to sell will be 220 lbs. with the maximum weight being 315 lbs.
+Note: Auction animals going to Avon Locker Plant will not be a part of the carcass show. - All exhibitors in the junior division shall be members of 4-H, FFA, FCCLA, Scouting programs, breed groups, or any other recognized youth organization under adult leadership and with an approved educational program in the project area. - Members in good standing who have completed 4th grade by the time of fair are eligible to sell one animal at the Grant County Fair in the Livestock Auction, as long as they have not reached their 20th birthday by January 1, 2025 - Exhibitors may not sell at more than 2 fairs after their scheduled high school graduation. - All swine will be weighed in on Wednesday, August 13, from 9:00 am 12:00 pm (noon).
+Swine will be allowed to enter the grounds on Wednesday starting at 9:00 am for vet check. - The Grant County Fair Swine Show will start at 9:00 am on Thursday, August 14. - The minimum weight for a market animal to sell will be 220 lbs. with the maximum weight being 315 lbs.
 Market swine outside the weight limit may show in a special "show only" class.
 They will not be eligible to show for champion.
 Market swine weighing less than 220 lbs. and more than 315 lbs. may not be sold at the auction.
-Change this year: Buyers will pay for exact weight of market swine sold in the auction up to 315 lbs. - ◆ All swine exhibitors must be YQCA (Youth for the Quality Care of Animals) certified in order to show or sell their swine at the Grant County Fair.
+Change this year: Buyers will pay for exact weight of market swine sold in the auction up to 315 lbs. - All swine exhibitors must be YQCA (Youth for the Quality Care of Animals) certified in order to show or sell their swine at the Grant County Fair.
 Enclosed you will find more information on that program.
-A copy of your YQCA certificate must be submitted to the Grant County Extension Office or the Grant County Fair Office prior to July 26 by 4:00 pm.
-No YQCA certificates will be accepted after 4:00 pm on July 26.
+A copy of your YQCA certificate must be submitted to the Grant County Extension Office or the Grant County Fair Office prior to July 25 by 4:00 pm.
+No YQCA certificates will be accepted after 4:00 pm on July 25. - NEW THIS YEAR, added gilt show.
+Details on next page.